Cyberlipid

 KETO FATTY ACIDS

-This fatty acid which has a pheromone role, is produced by the mandibular glands of the queen, it attracts and controls the activities of the workers in suppressing the queen-rearing behavior of the worker bees.
+This fatty acid which has also a pheromone role, is produced by the mandibular glands of the queen, it attracts and controls the activities of the workers in suppressing the queen-rearing behavior of the worker bees.
 Several other examples of similar chemicals participate in animal chemoreception (Winston M et al., Am Scientist 1992, 80, 374).
 More recently, it has been demonstrated that 4-keto-octanoic acid and 4-keto-decanoic acid are the major pheromone compounds in the Asian hornet Vespa velutina, native to inland China but having invaded several other parts of the world where it causes harm to local apiculture industries by preying on honey bees.
 These molecules were shown to be potent for attracting males, thus being a useful general tool in efforts to control invasive hornet populations (Cheng YN et al., Entomologia 2022, 1395).

 4-keto-octanoic acid

-9-keto-2-decenoic acid could be a stimulant of the antibiotic activities against harmful bacteria and fungal infestations.
+9-Keto-2-decenoic acid could be a stimulant of the antibiotic activities against harmful bacteria and fungal infestations.

+A new keto fatty acid, 9-keto-13-octadecenoic acid was isolated from the seed oil of Smilax macrophylla (Liliaceae) (Daulatabad CD et al., Phytochemistry 1996, 42, 889).
 Rosaceae are characterized by some unusual fatty acids, among them the triunsaturated licanic acid, 4-keto-9c11t13t-octadecatrienoic acid, which was described for the first time in oiticica oil extracted in Brazil from Licania rigida (Brown WB et al., Biochem J 1935, 29, 631).
 This keto derivative of eleostearic acid is present at high concentration (about 60%) in Licania seed oil (Mendelowitz A et al., Analyst 1953, 78, 704).
 This oil is used as a drying oil for varnishes, and as a component in the manufacture of alkyd resins.

 During the isolation and evaluation of the antimicrobial activity of Streptomyces metabolites active against phytopathogens, a new ketonic acid, streptoone B was isolated from Streptomyces sp.
 SN0280 (Tian H et al., J Nat Prod 2017, 80, 1015).